antoniomaria/gazpachoquest/README.md

 * Smart language selector depending on Browser Preferred Language, or Respondent attributes.
 * Anonymous and Not-Anonymous questionnaires
 * Role-Permission based Access-Rights management.
+* HMac based security.
 * Import and export questionnaires definitions to XML

 ## Contributing

 Contributions are welcome, in any form including code contributions, bug reports, feature suggestions, documentation, testing, and general feedback.
+Specially are frondend developers are really welcome either to improve the Vaadin proof of concept or in order to build a dashboard or administration tool.
 Issues can be submitted on the [Github page][1].
 For further information, contact to: <mailto:antoniomariasanchez@gmail.com> or visit [wiki developer section](https://github.com/antoniomaria/gazpachoquest/wiki/Developers)

 ## Versioning